googlielmo/slopchat/LEGGIMI.md

     /**
      * Process an outgoing message.
-     * This method is called during the message dispatching, once for each connected client as recipient.
+     * This method is called during message dispatching, once for each connected client as recipient.
      * @param message the message to send, already processed by {@link #processIncomingMessage(String, ClientHandler)}.
      * @param sender the sender ClientHandler
      * @param recipient the recipient ClientHandler